 This action starts the lead time clock on a per task basis.
 The accumulation of lead time ends when the work item has passed through all of the stages of the workflow and reaches completion.

 Why Tracking Lead Time is Important?

-Lead time is a fantastic metric for monitoring efficiency.
+Lead time in Agile is a fantastic metric for monitoring efficiency.
 It shows you how much time it takes to complete an assignment and, on a larger scale, keeps you honest about how long it takes your team, on average, to process all varieties of work (also known as average lead time).